KSDaemon/WampAPI-Specification/spec/specification.md

 When a runtime expression fails to evaluate, no parameter value is passed to the target operation.

-Values from the response body can be used to drive a linked operation.
+Values from the response payload can be used to drive a linked operation.

 ```yaml
 links: